v42/canvas-pong/README.md

 This is a simple pong game made in canvas.

-The main motivation of doing another pong implementation in canvas is to make it right, with all features of a real game.
-So it has to be a simple game, so I can focus on it's fullness.
+The main motivation of doing a pong implementation in canvas is to make it right and focus on it's completeness in order to practise coding.

 ## Features